cisco-open/pymultiworld/README.md

 ## About

 This repository implements `MultiWorld` framework for PyTorch.
-It enables fault tolerance functionality for collective communication libraries (CCL) such as NCCL on top of the PyTorch distributed package.
+It enables fault management functionality for collective communication libraries (CCL) such as NCCL on top of the PyTorch distributed package.
+The fault management functionality includes (i) detection, (ii) tolerance (or resilience) and (iii) recovery.
 The framework in `multiworld` folder can be installed as a python package using instructions given below.

 ## Project Summary